rodrigopimentel/211-fall-2019/lab-06/readme.md

 :white_check_mark: Program 4.
 Implement in C++ a function with the following header `void reverse(char str[])` that will reverse the `str` parameter.

 :white_check_mark: Program 5.
 Implement in C++ a function with the following header `void remove(char str[], char a)` that will remove the first occurence of character `a` from the `str` parameter.
-(Note: you will have to shift over the rest of the string after removeing the character)
+(Note: you will have to shift over the rest of the string after removing the character)

 :white_check_mark: Program 6.
 Implement in C++ a function with the following header `void all_to(char str[], bool caps)` that will change all of the characters in the `str` parameter to their uppercase equivalent if `caps` is True or change all of the character in `str` to their lowercase equivalent if `caps` is False.